solargrammars/solargrammars.github.io/_drafts/colors-in-context.md

 ## Possible Improvements/ Optimizations

-- Single model: As we can see, our model is currently split into two main blocks.
+- *Single model:* Our model is currently split into two main blocks.
 The fact the we have to perform a clustering to reduce the palettes, while can be seen as a limitation, it also allows us to have more control, like a real pipeline.
-Another alternative is to merge the steps into one single model, by means of working directly with the original colors from the palettes, without having to apply any reduction.
+What we can do  is try to merge the steps into one single model, by means of working directly with the original colors from the palettes, without having to apply any reduction.

-- Vector arithmetics: if we combine yellow and green in the RGB space,  we probably will obtain a [some kind of blue](https://youtu.be/0fC1qSxpmKo)... most likely.
+- *Vector arithmetics:* if we combine yellow and green in the RGB space,  we probably will obtain [some kind of blue](https://youtu.be/0fC1qSxpmKo)... most likely.
 What if we combine the learned vectors associated to yellow and green?
 Will the resulting vector be similar to the learned vector of blue too?
-- Segmenting COCO or using other sources of images: COCO provides a set of very heterogeneous images: people, landscapes, sports etc. What if we run this pipeline on a subset of images that share the same semantics?
+- *Segmenting COCO or using other sources of images:* COCO provides a set of very heterogeneous images: people, landscapes, sports etc. What if we run this pipeline on a subset of images that share the same semantics?
 Lets say, only on images of landscapes, or only images of restaurants.
 In those cases, for a given color, how the learned representations obtained from different sets relate?